MatteoOrganek/MatteoOrganek.github.io/content/week4.md

 Now, by writing `ssh server`, *SSH* recognises the host and user by looking into config and automatically requests a connection.
 Thanks to the key setup the server skips any login prompt.
 ![ssh_server.png](../assets/week4/ssh_server.png)

+---
+&nbsp;

+### > Closing thoughts

+In week 4, I focused on refining the system configuration and strengthening access controls.
+The main tasks included setting up SSH key-based authentication to simplify secure logins, configuring the firewall to allow connections only from the designated workstation (client), and creating a non-root administrative user with sudo privileges (Admin).
+I generated an SSH key pair, copied the public key to the server, and verified that login no longer required passwords for the client, while still prompting for the passphrase.
+The firewall was a bit hard to setup as it would drop the ssh connection on restart, but I was able to restrict incoming SSH traffic to port 9876 and only allow the client’s IP address, with all other ports blocked by default.
+Finally, I created a new user, added it to the wheel group for administrative privileges, and configured an SSH alias for simplified connection.
+These changes made it so that only trusted clients could access the server while lowering the risk of potential attacks.